peron1000/ArenaShooter/INSTALL.md

 * OpenGL 3.2 support
 ### Installing
 Grab a release on the [releases](https://github.com/peron1000/ArenaShooter/releases) page.

 Unzip it and launch `Super Blep.jar` as an executable jar.

+If you encounter issues running the game, check our [wiki](https://github.com/peron1000/ArenaShooter/wiki/Troubleshooting).

 ## Building from source
 ### Prerequisites